 But, what are good brands?
 There are actually only two interesting brands that are often compatible with each other: SRAM and Shimano.
 I therefore advise you to always go for one of these brands.

 Mountain bikes usually have one chainring at the front.
 In order to still have a large shifting range, there are many (and large) sprockets in the MTB cassette.

 If you put together your mountain bike yourself, you will probably buy the cassette in a component group.
 This means that you also buy the shifting group and derailleurs.
 However, if your derailleur is worn out, you can also replace it with a new one.
-Read more about replacing the MTB cassette here.
+Read more about changing the mountain bike cassette.

 There are really only two brands that stand out: SRAM and Shimano.
 I recommend that you choose one of these two brands when you buy a new cassette.